How to Apply: Adult Neurology Residency

 IMPORTANT: All of the above documentation must be submitted prior to rank list submission.
 The program will review all applications received.
 Interviews will be granted on a competitive bases and you will be contacted via email to schedule an interview.

-A competitive application would contain the following:
+A competitive application would contain:

 - An impressive CV that includes volunteer service, academic awards/achievements, extracurricular activities, research, etc.